 What is it?

 Broadly speaking firmware is a type of software that is embedded into the electronics (the hardware) of a device.
 For this reason it is often referred to as embedded software.
-Firmware is written by an engineer that has knowledge of the underlying electronics and therefore usually has an electronics engineering background (as opposed to purely computer science background).
+Firmware is written by an engineer that has knowledge of the underlying electronics and therefore usually has an electronics engineering background (as opposed to a purely computer science background).

 How we can help?